neolovepineapple/iregnet_proposal/proposal.md

-Selecting criterion pecifies how the regularization parameter is chosen during the internal cross-validation loop.
+Selecting criterion specifies how the regularization parameter is chosen during the internal cross-validation loop.
 For the most part there are two way to choose parameter.

 -min